 - Blue Koi – The blue koi symbolize masculity and virility.

-- Red Koi – Red koi symbolize energy.
+- Red Koi – Red koi symbolizes energy.

 - Silver Koi – A silver koi represents success in business and wealth.